ImplyingProgramming/kamina-backend/README.md

 ```
 4. Run the front end repository See the README there.

 Navigating to the frontend URL will allow you to use the application.
+Optionally, you can also interface with the backend from the terminal.

 ## API Documentation
 ----